MarkoMackic/Work-time-manager/README.md

 ## Intro:

 I needed program to manage my work sessions for me, and calculate amount I earned, so I made my own.
 In commands section everything you can use will be describe.
 If you think there is a feature to add, open an issue describing the problem.
 Date, time and datetime formats are at beginning of program, so you can tweak them for your comfort.
 This program can be used by multiple users, and each user sessions are saved to file he created (it asks you at beginning of program for session file) and only he can access the file with his password.
+Currently this works with python 3 only.

 ## Commands: